Microbial Friends & Foes Research Experience for Undergraduates will not be offered in 2017. The program was active from 2014 to 2016.

 The program provided training in the concepts and experimental approaches central to understanding microbial interactions with eukaryotic hosts.
 Participants worked with faculty mentors in the Section of Plant Pathology & Plant-Microbe Biology (PPPMB) and the Department of Microbiology.
 A common theme among research programs in PPPMB and Microbiology is investigation of interspecific interactions, both mutualistic and antagonistic.

 Students learned about broad diversity of microbe-eukaryote interactions through conducting independent research projects, participation in weekly research group meetings, seminars presented by PPPMB and Microbiology faculty, Microbial Friends & Foes Synthesis Panels, and the Microbial Friends & Foes Symposium.
 Emphasis was placed on appreciation of scientific method and developing effective strategies for conducting research as well as on the synthesis of concepts important to interspecific interactions across diverse systems.

-This educational experience is an excellent preparation for undergraduate students wishing to apply to graduate school and advance their careers in science.
-Individual student projects are designed so that they have the potential to be published as part of a larger project, in which case program participants are included as coauthors.
+This educational experience was an excellent preparation for undergraduate students wishing to apply to graduate school and advance their careers in science.
+Individual student projects were designed so that they had the potential to be published as part of a larger project, in which case program participants are included as coauthors.

-In addition to participating in the Microbial Friends & Foes REU program, students take part in professional development activities offered through the Summer Institute for Life Sciences by the Office of Undergraduate Biology.
+In addition to participating in the Microbial Friends & Foes REU program, students took part in professional development activities offered through the Summer Institute for Life Sciences by the Office of Undergraduate Biology.

-The Microbial Friends & Foes REU program is funded by the NSF grant DBI-1263103.
+The Microbial Friends & Foes REU program was funded by the NSF grant DBI-1263103.